 As explained above, the team of students is to behave like a team of independent consultants.
 You will meet with the team as necessary during the life of the project to provide guidance as needed.
 As the primary contact person, you are likely to meet about once a week for the initial few weeks, but the meetings may become less frequent as the team becomes familiar with your organization, its personnel, and with the problem or project under study.
 We want to encourage you to spend a sufficient amount of time with the students to help provide them with a first-rate educational experience.

 If you would like to submit an application to sponsor a Senior Experience team, please click here.
-Projects submitted January 1 through July 1 will be considered for the Fall semester (August through December) and projects submitted July 2 through November 15 will be considered for the Spring semester (January through May).
+Projects submitted November 2nd - July 1st (approximate) will be considered for the Fall (September - December) semester, and projects submitted July 2nd - November 1st will be considered for the Spring (February - May) semester.